 The shows are judged by both a technical- and a popular jury.

 The technical jury looks at such things as the type and variety of products used, the quality of the launches, and whether all of the firework products match the specifications set out in the contract.

-The popular jury — which consist of up to 40 residents of Blanes — evaluates the offerings on color, rhythm, difficulty, originality, water fireworks, the effective use of the setting and the general artistic effect of the display.
+The popular jury — which consists of up to 40 residents of Blanes — evaluates the offerings on color, rhythm, difficulty, originality, water fireworks, the effective use of the setting and the general artistic effect of the display.

 In case of a tie, the opinion of the technical committee prevails.

-The oldest reference to fireworks shows in Blanes dates back to 1891, but it is not clear when it became a yearly tradition.
+The oldest reference to fireworks shows in Blanes dates to 1891, but it is not clear when it became a yearly tradition.

 At first the competition lasted three days.
-In the mid eighties it was expanded to four days, and from 1996 it lasted five days.
+In the mid-eighties it was expanded to four days, and from 1996 it lasted five days.